biodiversitydata-se/SBDI4R/README.md

 plotTree(ax, fsize=0.7, ftype="i") ## plot it
 ```

-### Example 2: Get some data, quality asserstion, plotting data on a map and save data
+### Example 2: Get some data, quality assertions, plotting data on a map and save data
 Download occurrence data for the Blunt-fruited Water-starwort and view top of the data table:
 ```R
 x <- occurrences(taxon="Callitriche cophocarpa", download_reason_id=10)